 Whether that sounds like something you’d be interested in or not, it should be.
 Why?
 Many of these cards are shaping up to be incredibly valuable!
 Especially the ones designed by Ben Baller.
 And that means, there’s plenty of potential for profits if you choose the right investment strategy.
 So buckle up and get ready to take a look at some of best cards we’ve seen come out of the set so far.

-Related: 2020 Panini Football hits the shelves within a few weeks.
+Related Content: 2020 Panini Football is officially on the shelves.
 Here’s a little preview of what you can expect!

 Topps Project 2020 Ben Baller Designed Cards: Top 6

 The card celebrates one of the most iconic rookie seasons of all time and offers a new take on the well renowned Topps card from 2001.
 It’s available with or without Ben’s autograph and features a black and silver color combo that oozes with style worthy of his last name!

 As far as value goes, we’ve seen the autographed version sell for more than $8,000.
 Even the non-autographed versions can still be worth thousands.

 The classic 2011 Mike Trout rookie edition is reimagined by a few different artists, each putting their own different spin on the card.
 However, the Ben Baller rendition really stands out.
 A perfect take on the original card which captures everything that made it a classic in the first place.
 And let’s not forget those dark overtones we’ve come to expect in Ben’s work for the Topps 2020 Project.

 Frank Thomas (Buy this card on eBay)